E A R T H

 The straight arrow at the top points toward magnetic North.
 The blue vortex represents the darkness.
 The red circular plane is the firmament.
 The blue arrow indicates the rotational velocity of the darkness (ωd), omega-d.
 And the red arrow indicates the rotational velocity of the firmament (ωf ), omega-f.
 The difference between the rotational velocity of the firmament and the rotational velocity of the darkness is constantly equal to the speed of light (c) at all points on the radius (ωf - ωd = c).

 A field of light, called Day, proceeds from God.
 By chasing its own magnetic tail, the light spins itself into a vortex of darkness.
 The darkness is called Night, which literally means to spin.
-As the darkness spins faster and tighter and darker, it creates a nucleus in the center of the vortex.
-This is the darkest region of the system and a location known as the deep.
-Here, in the center of the vortex, Earth abides soundly upon an everlasting and immovable foundation.
+As the darkness spins faster and tighter and darker, it creates a dense nucleus in the center of the vortex.
+The nucleus is an infinite mass, because it cannot be moved.
+It is here, upon this everlasting and immovable foundation, that Earth abides soundly, and forever.

 The little dot to the right of center represents the sun at one Astronomical Unit (1 AU) from the center.
 Its position, with respect to the picture, is precise.
 However, the actual proportional size of the sun is so small that it would be invisible on this picture.
 Hence, the little dot accurately depicts the location of the sun, but not its size.
 The rotational velocity of the sun is one twenty-fifth the speed of light (ωs = 1/25 c), and the powerful vortex has no problem whatsoever with moving the sun and its two moons (Mercury and Venus) around the center once a day at that rate.